 [31] Applying these principles to the facts of the case, the American Home Products Court determined that "the district court's use of consumer response data was proper" because "the claims of both the television commercial and the print advertisement [were] ambiguous."
 Id. at 166.
 "This obscurity," the Court explained, "[wa]s produced by several references to 'pain' and body sensation accompanying the assertions that Anacin reduces inflammation."
 Id.
-Therefore, "[a] reader of or listener to these advertisements could reasonably infer that Anacin is superior to Tylenol in reducing pain generally (Claim One) and in reducing certain kinds of pain (Claim Two)."
+Therefore, "[a] reader of or listener to these advertisements could reasonably infer that Anacin is superior to Tylenol in reducing pain generally (Claim One) and in reducing certain kinds of pain

+(Claim Two)."
 Id.
-"Given this rather obvious ambiguity," the Court concluded that the district judge "was warranted in examining, and may have been compelled to examine, consumer data to determine first the messages."
+"Given this rather obvious ambiguity," the Court concluded that the district judge "was warranted in examining, and may have been compelled to examine, consumer data to determine first the messages conveyed in order to determine ultimately the truth or falsity of the messages."
 Id. (footnote omitted).